Tax Breaks for Higher Education in the 2019 Tax Year

 The American Opportunity Credit is a tax credit of up to $2,500 for undergraduate education.
 This credit was scheduled to expire at the end of 2017, but that didn't happen.
 It's still alive and well.

-The Lifetime Learning Credit provides a tax credit of up to $2,000 for any level of college education, even graduate school, and it doesn't require a minimum level of enrollment.
+The Lifetime Learning Credit provides a tax credit of up to $2,000 each year for any level of college education, even graduate school, and it doesn't require a minimum level of enrollment.

 You can't claim both the AOC and the LLC in the same year, at least not for the same student's expenses.
 But you can claim the AOC for one student and the LLC for another, and the LLC has another benefit.
 That $2,000 is actually equal to 20% of the first $10,000 you spend on eligible education expenses, and you can pool the expenses together for more than one student to reach that total.

 The AOC is partially refundable, however.
-First it reduces or eliminates your tax bill, then you can claim a tax refund for up to 40% of any balance that's left over.
+First, it reduces or eliminates your tax bill, then you can claim a tax refund for up to 40% of any balance that remains.
 The LLC can only reduce or erase your tax debt.

-The Lifetime Learning Credit has narrower income range limits compared to the tuition deduction.
+The Lifetime Learning Credit has narrower income range limits compared with the tuition deduction.
 The amount of the American Opportunity Credit begins phasing out at incomes of $160,000 for married taxpayers filing jointly and $80,000 for all others, and it's eliminated entirely at incomes of $180,000 and $90,000.
-The limit is $116,000 in 2019 for joint filers who want to claim the LLC, although this is up from the $114,000 limit imposed in 2018.

 The Tuition and Fees Deduction